Thekua Recipe -100 % Khasta Thekua You Will Fall in Love With

 About Bihari Style Thekua Recipe

-It is basically a wooden block which has designs engraved on both sides.
+It is a wooden block with designs engraved on both sides.
 So when you press the dough onto it with the side of your palm, the imprint of the design on the saancha (Thekua mould) is transferred over the surface of the Thekua.

-Thekua is very popular in North and East India and it has been served as a sweet snack for centuries in some of these places.
-In India, this recipe is considered a very important part of some festivals, especially in “Chhath Puja”, when this snack is a must-have recipe.
+Thekua is very popular in North and East India and has been served as a sweet snack for centuries in some of these places.

 Chhath Puja is incomplete without Chaath Puja Sweet recipe.
 This recipe has so many other names some people call it Khajoor and some Thikari and so on…

-Last time, there were two snack items I prepared for my brother.
-Yep!!! you are right the first one was nimki, the recipe I shared sometime back and the second one was Thekua.
+Last time, I prepared two snack items for my brother.
+Yep!!!
+You are right.
+The first one was nimki, the recipe I shared sometime back, and the second one was Thekua.

 Trust me I never imagined I could ever make this recipe because of the authenticity it required.
 But as my hubby says, after all, I am my Mom’s daughter so the art of making good food has to be an inherent part of me as well…